dccircuit/IGME-235-Fall-2019/projects/project-1.md

 After receiving feedback from your classmates, make fixes and improvements to your site, and post it to Banjo before the due date.
 Also, ZIP your entire project 1 folder and upload it to this Assignment's File Submission.

-Furthermore, Complete this Project 1 - Submission Survey.  +++ Link coming.
+Furthermore, Complete the Project 1 Assessment Survey.

 # IV.
 Grading

+The grading rubric for this project is visible in myCourses.
+You should look it over carefully.
+Find it by going to the "Assignments" section and clicking through to the "Project 1 Final Submission" dropbox.

 Reminder - 'A' -level work means doing college-level work that goes beyond what we did in class.
-(You should be able to see this reflected in the attached Rubric).
+(You should be able to see this reflected in the online Rubric).
 Meeting only the base requirements will most likely only earn you a B. In order to get an A, you need to impress!
 Also make sure that this is 100% your work - no templates or frameworks are allowed.